mafazr/imagedisplayoverlay/README.md

 A cross-platform native application that displays images (including QR codes) in a persistent window that stays on top of all other windows.

+Use case: Trainer led sessions where persistent content like a QR code for attendance taking is needed to overlay on top of presentations and other windows.

 ## Features

 - **Cross-platform**: Works on Windows and macOS